History Files

 Immediate successor to Libanukshabash?

-With the collapse of Sumerian civilisation in c.2004, record-keeping becomes fragmentary for a period of approximately two centuries.
-Elam fills the power vacuum in the east but records from that state are fragmentary at the best of times.
-By the time Mesopotamia has restored a level of cohesiveness, Marhashi has either ceased to exist as an entity, or is known by a different name.
+With the collapse of Sumerian civilisation, record-keeping becomes fragmentary for a period of approximately two centuries.
+Elam under the Simashki kings serves to fill the power vacuum in the east but records from that state are fragmentary at the best of times.
+By the time Mesopotamia has restored a level of cohesiveness, Marhashi has become a smaller player in its affairs but it clearly survives.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.